 - Baking sheet: The final loaf will be more round and less tall, but have a similar taste and texture to the loaf pan method.

-After the first rise and after transferring the dough to a floured surface and folding it over onto itself (you’ll find this in instruction #3 in the recipe), shape the dough into a rectangle (it really doesn’t have to be perfect!) and place the dough seam side-down in a loaf pan lined with parchment paper or on a baking sheet lined with parchment paper.
+After the first rise and after folding it over onto itself (you’ll find this in instruction #3 in the recipe), shape the dough into a rectangle (it really doesn’t have to be perfect!) and place the dough seam side-down in a loaf pan lined with parchment paper or on a baking sheet lined with parchment paper.

-Preheat the oven to 450F/230C.
-When the dough is done with its second rise, dust the top of the dough with a little flour and make a shallow cut lengthwise with a knife to allow it to expand during baking.
+Preheat the oven to 450°F/230°C. When the dough is done with its second rise, dust the top of the dough with a bit of flour and make a shallow cut lengthwise with a knife to allow it to expand during baking.
 Bake for 30-35 minutes or until the top of the loaf has just begun to brown.
 It won’t have a deep brown color, rather golden/bright brown.